tiltedphoques/gitbook-wiki/guides/troubleshooting/gameplay-issues.md

  - Select *Advanced Options*
  - Select *UEFI Firmware Settings*

 Once you are within the BIOS menu:
  - BIOS differs depending on Firmware.
 Search for *AES*, *AES-NI*, *Data Protection Technology* or *Advanced Encryption Standard*, and enable it.
  - Do not alter anything else.
 You can *probably* press F10 to save your settings and exit.

+Context: the reason why this is needed in the client and server is because they depend on libsodium lib which relies on AES.
+Therefore, we need to wait until libsodium stop relying on AES (which is unlikely, [see](https://github.com/ValveSoftware/GameNetworkingSockets/issues/243)) or reimplement some parts with OpenSSL (time consuming).